AODQ/monte-toad/taskell.md

 ## in progress

 - kernels will automatically generate and cache necessary generator info (albedo/normal as same resolution as this etc)
-- display rendering time of a frame (total)

 ## done